 Statement

 “ ....I persist in arranging [flowers] in vases, and placing them in tableaux.
 It occurred to me recently that, when I did this, one of the things I was doing was wordlessly saying, ‘I believe in today.’
 Surely the first step toward a hopeful future, or hope for the future is to commit oneself to the day at hand.
 The flowers in their vases, assembled in a way to draw attention and spark pleasure, are akin to the making of an altar, a devotional space dedicated to the everyday.
 And can it be this simple quotidian act is a form of care?
 Might the act of arranging the flowers be a small offering toward the repair of the great violence of the world?”

 Molesworth calls this a “devotional act of world-building” – a world-building that centers ordinary acts and daily routine.
+A sustainable utopia is found in established, well-worn paths.
+Repeated, ordinary actions anchor us.

+Statement